-Samira Azarin, Assistant Professor, will present “Engineering Approaches for Detection and Treatment of Breast Cancer Metastasis.”
+Samira Azarin, Assistant Professor, presents “Engineering Approaches for Detection and Treatment of Breast Cancer Metastasis.”

 Breast cancer is a leading cause of death for women worldwide, with the majority of deaths resulting from metastasis.
 Typically, metastasis remains undetected until metastatic cells have colonized one or more sites and affected organ function, at which point the disease is incurable.
 This talk will describe our efforts to use biomaterial scaffolds as platforms for early detection and treatment of metastatic disease.

-Thomas Hoye, Professor, will present “Natural Products as Drivers of Discovery.”
+Thomas Hoye, Professor, presents “Natural Products as Drivers of Discovery.”

-Raymond Hozalski, Professor, will present “There’s More than Just Water in our Water Mains: An Investigation of Bacteria and Biofilms in Drinking Water Distribution Systems.”
+Raymond Hozalski, Professor, presents “There’s More than Just Water in our Water Mains: An Investigation of Bacteria and Biofilms in Drinking Water Distribution Systems.”

 Despite our best efforts to keep them in check, bacterial biofilms are omnipresent in drinking water distribution systems (DWDS).
 These biofilms can have a number of possible detrimental consequences including: increasing metal corrosion rates with impacts on water main integrity, decreasing residual disinfectant levels, and providing a safe harbor for pathogens and other water quality-compromising bacteria.
 DWDS biofilms, however, have not been well characterized, in part due to the inaccessibility of underground water mains.
 Detailed quantification (i.e., how much is there?) and characterization (i.e., which bacteria and what are they doing?) of DWDS biofilm communities is needed to determine the risks these biofilms pose to water consumers and the water supply infrastructure.
 In this lecture, Prof. Hozalski will discuss the results from an investigation of water mains collected from two distribution systems in Minnesota and one in Norway.

-David Lilja, Professor and Department Head, will give a department update.
+David Lilja, Professor and Department Head, gives a department update.
 Professor Paul Imbertson, joined by student presenters, will present senior design projects.